7 Steps to Stay Sober During the Holidays

 As the holiday season approaches, many of us look forward to festive cheer, the gathering of friends and family, and a chance to unwind and reflect on the past year.
 However, for people in recovery from alcohol or substance abuse, the holidays are often the most challenging time of the year.
-Stress and the prevalence of alcohol-centric celebrations can come together to create high-risk situations, and when this happens, it’s critical to prepare ahead of time so individuals can maintain their sobriety during the holiday stress by celebrating in healthy and enjoyable ways.
+Stress and the prevalence of alcohol-centric celebrations can come together to create high-risk situations, and when this happens, the best way to stay sober is by preparing ahead of time so individuals can celebrate in healthy and enjoyable ways.

 The Connection Between Holiday Triggers and Addiction